Integrating Physics-Based Modeling with Machine Learning for Lithium-Ion Batteries: Introduction

 \subsection{Organization}

 This paper is organized as follows.
 Section 2 presents the two proposed hybrid modeling frameworks.
 Based on the frameworks, Sections 3-4 develop hybrid models based on integrating the SPMT and the NDC with FNNs, respectively, and validate them.
 Then, Section 5 constructs an aging-aware hybrid model based upon Sections 3-4 and verifies the results.
-Finally, Section 6 concludes the study.
+Section 6 provides our remarks about the results.
+Finally, Section 7 concludes the study.

 {A preliminary conference version of the work appeared in \cite{Tu:ACC:2021}, which deals with only the integration of electrochemical modeling with ML.
 This paper introduces significant extensions to improve the study in both depth and breadth.
 The extensions include the following: 1) the addition of a mathematical rationale to explain the correctness of the proposed hybrid modeling frameworks, 2) the development of new hybrid models by integrating an ECM with ML, and evaluation of them by experiments, and 3) the expansion of the proposed frameworks to aging-aware hybrid modeling along with experimental validation.}